google/domaintest/README.md

 `http://domaintest.みんな/temp/<token>`

 for 15 minutes and will be retrievable once.
 You can use this to determine whether an email reached the Domain Test service, even if you do not receive an autoresponse.

+##Security Considerations
+By design, the Domain Test service is highly insecure.
+You should consider any data sent to the service to be public, and should not stash or email anything other than test data.
+It is trivial to execute arbitrary Javascript within the domaintest.みんな origin, both directly via `/echo` and stored via `/stash`, which is why it is crucial that there not be anything private within the same domain that is worth stealing.
+For this reason, there is no content other than the Domain Test service on the domains listed below.

+You should think very carefully before running the service on your own domain, since it opens an XSS vector against any other content on the domain.
+In addition, due to the possibility of stored XSS attacks that can live beyond the lifetime of a stash (for example, by manipulating the HTML5 Application Cache), running the service on a domain name means that domain name will *always* be vulnerable from a security perspective, and should prevent you from reusing that domain for any non-testing purposes even in the future.

 ##Domain Test TLDs
 The Domain Test tool is available on the following TLDs, thanks to a partnership between Google Registry, Donuts Inc, Uniregistry, and Ausregistry.